elixirkoans/elixir-koans/README.md

 [![Build Status](https://travis-ci.org/elixirkoans/elixir-koans.svg?branch=master)](https://travis-ci.org/elixirkoans/elixir-koans)

-Elixir koans is a fun, easy way to get started with the elixir programming language.
+Elixir koans is a fun way to get started with the elixir programming language.
 It is a tour of the most important features and idiomatic usage of the language.

 ### Prerequisites

-To install Elixir, please refer to the [official guide](http://elixir-lang.org/install.html) for instructions.
+You need to have Elixir installed.
+Please refer to the [official guide](http://elixir-lang.org/install.html) for instructions.

-To fetch mix dependencies, run:
+Next, fetch mix dependencies by running:

 ```sh
 $ mix deps.get
 ```

+You might get prompted to install further dependencies.
+Reply "y".

-On Linux, you'll need to install `inotify-tools` if you already haven't to be able to use the autorunner in this project.
+On Linux, you'll need to install `inotify-tools` to be able to use the autorunner in this project.

 ### Running

-With the dependencies installed, just navigate to the root directory of this project and run:
+With the dependencies installed, navigate to the root directory of this project and run:

 ```sh
 $ mix meditate
 ```

-to get going.
-You should see the first failure with a blank line in it.
-The goal is to fill in the blanks and make all the koans pass by doing so.
+You should see the first failure.
+Open the corresponding file in your favourite text editor and fill in the blanks to make the koans pass one by one.
+The autorunner will give you feedback each time you save.

 To make the autorunner less noisy, you can start the koans with

 ```sh
 $ mix meditate --clear-screen
 ```